IAMD3/ykgen/README.md

 - Creates videos with appropriate atmosphere
 - Adds traditional music with pinyin vocals

-### PureImageAgent
-Generates images only, with options:
-- Multiple images per scene (1-10)
-- Optional audio generation
-- Language selection for audio (English or Chinese)
-- Saves video prompts to text files for manual video creation

 ## LoRA Model Enhancement

-KGen supports LoRA models for specialized artistic styles:
+YKGen supports LoRA models for specialized artistic styles:

-### Flux-Schnell (Default)
-- Ultra-fast 4-step generation (~1-2 seconds per image)
-- 8 specialized LoRA options (pixel art, anime, watercolor, etc.)

-### Illustrious-vPred
-- High-quality anime/manga style generation
-- Character-specific LoRA for detailed anime visuals

 ### LoRA Selection Modes
 - **All Mode**: Apply all selected LoRAs to every image
 - **Group Mode**: AI intelligently selects appropriate LoRAs for each scene
+- **None Mode**: No LoRA applied

 ## Advanced Features

 ### Style Customization
-KGen does not apply any default style, allowing users full control:
+YKGen does not apply any default style, allowing users full control:
 - Specify style directly in your story prompt
 - The AI derives appropriate style from story content when not specified
 - Programmatically specify custom styles when using the API